ezsafarov/SQL-Project-for-Rockbuster-Stealth-LLC/README.md

-# SQL-Project-for-Rockbuster-Stealth-LLC
+# SQL Rockbuster Stealth Data Analysis Project
-Repository for Achievement 3 SQL project showcasing SQL queries and database management
+Repository for Achievement as a part of a project carried out in the Bootcamp